kapustaprusta/httprequester/README.md

 http://yahoo.com f898480da8aa9b5214395da8ee819933
 ```

-If you want specify number of parallel workers you should use parallel flag (`defaut 10`)
+If you want specify number of parallel workers you should use parallel flag (`defaut: 10`)
 ```
 ./httprequester --parallel 3 url1 url2 url3 ...
 ```